-After the defeat of Varus' legions in 9 CE the II Augusta moved to Upper Germany near Moguntiacum (modern day Mainz) and in 15 CE the legion was part of the army that Germanicus took into Germany to combat the Chatti and Cherusci tribes.
-On the legion's return to Roman-controlled territory it was heavily pounded by storms, and drenched by flooding as it travelled along the North Sea coast.
+After the defeat of Publius Quinctilius Varus' legions at the Battle of Teutoburg Forest in 9 CE, the II Augusta moved to Upper Germany near Moguntiacum (modern-day Mainz), and in 15 CE, the legion was part of the army that Germanicus took into Germany to combat the Chatti and Cherusci tribes.
+On the legion's return to Roman-controlled territory, it was heavily pounded by storms, and drenched by flooding as it travelled along the North Sea coast.

-Some point after this the II Augusta moved from Moguntiacum to Argentoratum (modern day Strasbourg), where various tombstones of its troops have been found.
-It also seems likely that the II Augusta was involved with putting down a Gaulish rebellion in 21 CE, when it must have been under the command of Gaius Silius, the governor of Upper Germany.
-There is a triumphal arch at Orange which was likely erected to celebrate the II Augusta's role in the defeat of the rebellion; it is decorated with the Capricon, one of the legion's emblems.
+Some point after this the II Augusta moved from Moguntiacum to Argentoratum (modern-day Strasbourg), where various tombstones of its troops have been found.
+It also seems likely that the II Augusta was involved with putting down a Gaulish rebellion in 21 CE when it must have been under the command of Gaius Silius, the governor of Upper Germany.
+There is a triumphal arch at Orange which was likely erected to celebrate the II Augusta's role in the defeat of the rebellion; it is decorated with the Capricorn, one of the legion's emblems.

-The next move for the Legion was in 43 CE, when under the command of Vespasian it invaded Britain.
+The next move for Legio II Augusta was in 43 CE when under the command of future Roman emperor Vespasian it invaded Britain.
 The II Augusta moved along the south coast of England fighting many battles with local tribes, and capturing a similar amount of towns.
-The legion then remained in Britain, likely first at Isca Dumnoniorum (modern day Exeter) and then Glevum (modern day Gloucester).
+It became one of the legions of Britain, likely first stationed at Isca Dumnoniorum (modern-day Exeter) and then Glevum (modern-day Gloucester).
 However, the evidence to link the II Augusta in particular directly to these locations is ambiguous; for example, at Isca Dumnoniorum the fortress is seemingly too small to house an entire legion.

-Despite being in Britain during the revolt of Boudica (60-61 CE), the II Augusta was not involved.
+Despite being in Britain during the revolt of Boudicca (60-61 CE), the II Augusta was not involved.
 Tacitus recounts the actions of the camp prefect Poenius Postumus after realising his error in not responding to Suetonius Paulinus' (the governor of Britain at the time) call to arms:

-During the Year of the Four Emperors, a vexhillation (a Roman legionary task force) of the II Augusta fought first for Otho and then for Vitellius against Vespasian at Bedriacum, but they were defeated.
-Since it was then clear the Vitellius was seemingly ruined, the II Augusta declared their allegiance to Vespasian, who had led them in Britain until 47 CE.
+During the Year of the Four Emperors in 69 CE, a vexillation (a Roman legionary task force) of the II Augusta fought first for Otho and then for Vitellius against Vespasian at Bedriacum, but they were defeated.
+Since it was then clear that Vitellius was ruined, the II Augusta declared their allegiance to Vespasian, who had led them in Britain until 47 CE.